What is Cyanuric Acid in Pool Water

-Cyanuric acid (CYA) serves as a protection shield for chlorine (Cl) against sunlight.
+Cyanuric acid (CYA) serves as a protection shield for chlorine (Cl) against sunlight in pools.
 The Sun’s ultraviolet rays degrade chlorine very quickly, creating a problem for outdoor pools.
 Studies show that sunlight can wipe out chlorine by 75-90% in a matter of two hours so this is a critical monitoring test.
-What is cyanuric acid in pools?
+What is Cyanuric Acid in Pool Water?

 Cyanuric Acid is like sunscreen for your pool water’s chlorine.
 Much like your skin, chlorine particles are sensitive to the sun’s UV rays and when the rays hit chlorine particles, they destabilize, break apart, and subsequently evaporate out of the pool water.
 Cyanuric Acid like a strong SPF on your skin, Cyanuric Acid binds to the chlorine particles and protects them from the sun’s UV rays.